klauer/epics-sumo-mirror/doc/glossary.rst

       may be one of the following strings:

       stable
-        Modules and dependencies that are known to work.
+        This set of modules is known to work.

       testing
-        Modules and their dependencies than can be built.
+        This set of modules was built successfully.

       unstable
-        Modules and their dependencies that are just being built.
+        This set of modules is not yet built successfully.

       disabled
-        The build should no longer be used, it has a defect or cannot be recreated due to changes in the dependency database.
+        This set of modules should no longer be used by applications or newer builds.
+It has a defect or cannot be recreated due to changes in the dependency database.

   builds
       See :term:`build`.

   build
       A *build* is a set of modules where all modules are compiled.
-      Information on all build is kept in the build database (:term:`BUILDDB`).
+      Information on all build is kept in the build database (:term:`BUILDS.DB`).
       Each *build* has a unique :term:`buildtag`.

   buildtags